TrueRyoB/Dialogue-Player-System/README.md

 For an easy set up of the dialogue player system designed for Unity!
 Is open for a pull request!
-Update: mergesort mechanism is not working apparently... let me fix it real quick! (march 22nd, 2025)

 ・How easy it is